Íñigo Méndez de Vigo: Political career

 Between 2006 and 2007, Méndez de Vigo served as member of the Amato Group, a group of high-level European politicians unofficially working on rewriting the Treaty establishing a Constitution for Europe into what became known as the Treaty of Lisbon following its rejection by French and Dutch voters.
 In 2009 he was appointed president of the College of Europe.

-After his appointment to the Spanish Government in December 2011 by Mariano Rajoy Brey, Méndez de Vigo served as Secretary of State for the European Union.
+In December 2011 he joined Mariano Rajoy's first government as Secretary of State for the European Union.
 In June 2015 he was appointed Minister of Education, Culture and Sport in replacement of José Ignacio Wert.
 In November 2016, in the Second Rajoy Government, he was also appointed Spokesperson of the Government.

+In March 2019 he left active politics.